joshtynjala/actionscript-3.0-developers-guide/security/loading-content.md

   ActionScript 3.0 (not an image or a SWF file written in ActionScript 1.0 or 2.0).
-When loading the file, you can specify that the file be placed into a particular application domain, rather than the default of being placed in a new application domain that is a child of the loading SWF file’s application domain.
+When loading the file, you can specify that the file be placed into a particular application domain, rather than the default of being placed in a new application domain that is a child of the loading SWF file's application domain.
 Note that application domains are subunits of security domains, and thus you can specify a target application domain only if the SWF file that you are loading is from your own security domain, either because it is from your